DIVERSITY, EQUITY & INCLUSION AND SOCIAL JUSTICE

 - Some Aspects and Assumptions of White Culture in the United States by J. H. Katz

-- Cascadia's pluralism door placard
+- Cascadia's diversity, equity and inclusion door placard